Museum of Natural Sciences

-The Museum of Natural Sciences (Muséum des Sciences naturelles, /fr/; Museum voor Natuurwetenschappen, /fr/) is a Brussels museum dedicated to natural history.
-It is a part of the Royal Belgian Institute of Natural Sciences (Institut royal des Sciences naturelles de Belgique (IRSNB); Koninklijk Belgisch Instituut voor Natuurwetenschappen (KBIN)), itself part of the institutions of the Belgian Federal Science Policy Office (BELSPO).
+The Museum of Natural Sciences (Muséum des sciences naturelles, /fr/; Museum voor Natuurwetenschappen, /fr/) is a museum in Brussels, Belgium, dedicated to natural history.
+It is a part of the Royal Belgian Institute of Natural Sciences (Institut royal des sciences naturelles de Belgique (IRSNB); Koninklijk Belgisch Instituut voor Natuurwetenschappen (KBIN)), itself part of the institutions of the Belgian Federal Science Policy Office (BELSPO).

-The Dinosaur Hall of the museum is the world's largest museum hall completely dedicated to dinosaurs.
+The museum's Dinosaur Hall is the world's largest museum hall completely dedicated to dinosaurs.
 Its most important pieces are 30 fossilised Iguanodon skeletons, which were discovered in 1878 in Bernissart, Belgium.
 Another famous piece is the Ishango bone, which was discovered in 1960 by Jean de Heinzelin de Braucourt in the Belgian Congo.
 The museum also houses a research department and a public exhibit department.

 The museum is located at 29, rue Vautier/Vautierstraat, in Leopold Park, close to the European institutions and the House of European History (HEH).
-This area is served by Brussels-Luxembourg railway station, as well as by the metro stations Maelbeek/Maalbeek and Schuman on lines 1 and 5.

 History

-The Museum of Natural Sciences was founded on 31 March 1846, as a descendant of the Musée de Bruxelles of 1802.
-It was based on the collection established by Prince Charles Alexander of Lorraine, dating from the 18th century.
-The scientist and politician Bernard du Bus de Gisignies became the first director of the museum in 1846, and on this occasion, he donated 2,474 birds from his own collection to the museum.
+The Museum of Natural Sciences was founded on 31 March 1846 as a descendant of the Brussels Museum of Natural History (Musée d'histoire naturelle de Bruxelles), often called the Brussels Museum (Musée de Bruxelles).
+This institution had been founded in 1802 and was itself based on the collection assembled at the end of the 18th century by Prince Charles Alexander of Lorraine.
+The scientist and politician Bernard du Bus de Gisignies became the museum's first director in 1846, and on this occasion, he donated 2,474 birds from his own collection to the museum.